Kangaroos' Tales - April 2014

 The year 1492 was an auspicious one for navigators, even though the navigator in question – Christopher Columbus – found the wrong control.
 But he did come back with some major map corrections which gave him a pretty good excuse for mispunching.

+Though some say that the Vikings were there several hundred years before him.
+Did Columbus just misread their map, veer off course and discover the Caribbean instead?
 In Melbourne’s Park & Street competitions, Mike Hubbert reached 1492 Millennium points at the Springthorpe event on 31st Oct 2013.
 Mike said “Reaching 1492 is a quite satisfying benchmark.
 I was in Barcelona on business some time ago staying at the Hotel Colon, a name which created a trifle amount of concern.
 But one evening I wandered down to the waterfront and found a giant statue of a man gazing out to sea.
 The man was Christophe Colon and I realised that Colon was Catalan for Columbus.
 So I saw the hotel in a different light.”

 Mike has continued to gain Millennium points, reaching 1500 on 16th November (and a nice bottle of bubbly for being the first to achieve this milestone).
 Then on December 11th at Kerrimuir, 1512 points – the birth year of Gerardus Mercator of the Mercator Projection map fame.
 Mike says his next goal is 1569, the year Mercator first published his map of the world showing the style of his new projection which later took his name.
 He hopes to reach that mark some time late in May.
 On the way he will pass 1564, the year Galileo was born.